 Work Hard, Playlist Hard

 A question you, our community ask us all the time and something we work a lot on with our music promotion services is ‘how do I get my music featured in playlists’.
 Whether independent or Spotify official ones, playlists could be the key to getting your music heard by more people!
 Are playlists the future of the music industry?
-How many people, especially those that listen to music on streaming services like Spotify, listen in albums anymore and how many listen via playlists?
+How many people, especially those that listen to music on streaming services like Spotify, listen to albums anymore and how many listen via playlists?